tensorlakeai/indexify/docs/docs/logs_and_metrics.md

 ![Statistics](docs/docs/images/jaeger/stats.png)
 ![Flamegraph](docs/docs/images/jaeger/flamegraph.png)

-## Metrics
+### Visualizin Metrics

 The coordinator, executor and server individually expose metrics using [this package](https://github.com/ttys3/axum-otel-metrics).
 To visualize these metrics, you can use any visualization library that can collect and parse OLTP data.

-In this example, we will use prometheus and grafana.
+For example, we can use prometheus and grafana.
 We define the data-sources that prometheus will parse for the metrics in a `prometheus.yml` as such:

 ```yaml
 global: